What is Public Policy

 Even if you are not political, Public Policy should not be overlooked as it affects different areas of our life such as finances, education, health, transportation, safety, and the environment.

 However public policy is not limited to the government sector.
 Opportunities are increasing in the Corporate Sector as well.

 Many organizations are now looking to develop policies while keeping their social, financial, and environmental impact in check.

 NASSCOM is hiring for the Tech Policy team

 The National Association of Software and Service Companies or NASSCOM is the premier trade body and chamber of commerce of the Tech industry in India.
-It is a non-governmental and non-profit organisation.
+It is a non-governmental and non-profit organization.

 On the 16th of November, Vice President and Head of Policy at NASSCOM Ashish Aggarwal put up a Linkedin that post that said, they are hiring for the tech policy team.

-NASSCOM’s tech policy team works with regulators, centre and states and interact with foreign governments and regulators to enable high trust and innovation embracing regulatory and policy ecosystem.
+NASSCOM’s tech policy team works with regulators, center, and states and interact with foreign governments and regulators to enable high trust and innovation embracing the regulatory and policy ecosystem.

 Scope for CAs in Policy Making